Park-SeungWoo/kakao-ai-study/README.md

 Comparison the Population's mean and the subgroup of a Population's mean.

 - Null hypothesis : No difference between the sample mean and the population mean.
-- Alternative hypothesis : There is difference between the sample mean and the population mean.
+- Alternative hypothesis : There is a significant difference between the sample mean and the population mean.

 For example, When we want to compare whole country's test score average, and specific school's test score average, the country is a population and the specific school is a sample group.